consensus-enterprises/drumkit/docs/content/development/self-docs.md

 draft: true
 ---

-This text is coming from the docs folder inside the drumkit project.
+This text (what you are reading right now) is coming from the `docs` folder inside the drumkit project.

 However, Drumkit also has a self-documentation feature built in to provide command line assistance for the most common tasks.